PracticeOrientedAICDT/Recommendations---Autumn-2025/models/matrix_factorisation/README.md

 ## Matrix Factorisation on MovieLens 1M Dataset

 ### Dataset
-Download the MovieLens 1M Dataset from [here](https://grouplens.org/datasets/movielens/1m/) and store this in a folder called `ml1m` under the `Dataset` folder
+Download the MovieLens 1M Dataset from [here](https://grouplens.org/datasets/movielens/1m/) and store this in a folder called `ml1m` under the main `Dataset` folder, i.e. path should be `Dataset/ml-1m`.

-Types implemented in `MF_recommender_ml1m.ipynb`
+Types of reccommendation system implemented in `MF_recommender_ml1m.ipynb` (see main folder)
 1) Matrix Factorisation for similarity slates (because you watched [x] you might like ...)
 2) Matrix Factorisation for Top-N for specific user